derrick-yu1/4-Bit-CPU/README.md

 | ------------- | ------------- |
 | Bit 7 - 4 | Bit 3 - 0 |

-1. ADD - Add the data stored in the address (operand) to the data in the accumulator and load the result into the accumulator.
+1. ADD - Add the data stored in the address (operand) in the RAM module to the data in the accumulator and load the result into the accumulator.
-2. SUB - Subtract the data stored in the address (operand) to the data in the accumulator and load the result into the accumulator.
+2. SUB - Subtract the data stored in the address (operand) in the RAM module to the data in the accumulator and load the result into the accumulator.
-3. MUL - Multiply the data stored in the address (operand) to the data in the accumulator and load the result into the accumulator.
+3. MUL - Multiply the data stored in the address (operand) in the RAM module to the data in the accumulator and load the result into the accumulator.
-4. DIV - Divide the data stored in the address (operand) to the data in the accumulator and load the result into the accumulator.
+4. DIV - Divide the data stored in the address (operand) in the RAM module to the data in the accumulator and load the result into the accumulator.
-5. NOT - Bit NOT the data stored in the address (operand) with the data in the accumulator and load the result into the accumulator.
+5. NOT - Bit NOT the data stored in the address (operand) in the RAM module with the data in the accumulator and load the result into the accumulator.
-6. AND - Bit AND the data stored in the address (operand) with the data in the accumulator and load the result into the accumulator.
+6. AND - Bit AND the data stored in the address (operand) in the RAM module with the data in the accumulator and load the result into the accumulator.
-7. OR - Bit OR the data stored in the address (operand) with the data in the accumulator and load the result into the accumulator.
+7. OR - Bit OR the data stored in the address (operand) in the RAM module with the data in the accumulator and load the result into the accumulator.
 8. STOP - Stop the clock.
-9. LOAD - Load the data stored in the address (operand) into the accumulator.
+9. LOAD - Load the data stored in the address (operand) inside the RAM module into the accumulator.
-10. BRLINKZ - If the zero flag of the ALU is 1, branch to a procedure that has the address stored in the operand of the instruction and load the return address (the instruction that the program was supposed to go to) into the return address register.
+10. BRLINKZ - If the zero flag of the ALU is 1, branch to a procedure that has the address stored in the operand of the instruction and load the return address (address of previous instruction + 1) into the return address register.
 11. JUMP - Jump to an instruction to the address stored in the operand of the instruction.
 12. STORE - Store the data in the accumulator to the address in the operand of the instruction.
-13. BRLINK - Branch to a procedure that has the address stored in the operand of the instruction and load the return address into the return address register
+13. BRLINK - Branch to a procedure that has the address stored in the operand of the instruction and load the return address (address of previous instruction + 1) into the return address register.
 14. OUTPUT - Load the data stored in the accumulator into the output register.
 15. BRR - Return to the address in the return address register by loading the return address into the program counter.

 As you can see, the majority of the instructions have a direct addressing mode.
 This means that the assembly code will be in terms of ADDRESSES in the RAM module, not registers like more advanced architectures.
-For example, the instruction “ADD A15”, means “add whatever is in address 1111 in your RAM to whatever is in the accumulator”.
-If the number 5 is in address 1111, running “ADD A15” will add +5 to the accumulator.
-When you program your own code, you have the freedom of adding any constant that you like, but the addresses of the constants must be higher than the addresses of the instructions.
-(NOTE THE MEMORY HIERARCHY)
+For example, the instruction “ADD 15”, means “add whatever is in address 15 in your RAM to whatever is in the accumulator”.
+If the number 5 is in address 15, running “ADD 15” will add 5 to the accumulator.
+When you program your own code, you have the freedom of adding any constant that you like, but the addresses of the constants must be higher than the addresses of the instructions (NOTE THE MEMORY HIERARCHY).

 ![Memory Hierarchy](https://user-images.githubusercontent.com/100246360/167651325-a5eafb6a-317b-46d0-8f3a-f6b951670439.jpg)

 # What happens in PROGRAMMING Mode
 ## How to load your own code
-In the file “cpufinal_tb.v”, there is a section called “RAM Contents - Object File” where you can input your machine code so that when the testbench is running, it will load your machine code into the RAM module during simulation.
+In the file “cpufinal_tb.v”, there is a section called “RAM Contents - Machine Code” where you can input your machine code so that when the testbench is running, it will load your machine code into the RAM module during simulation.
 The format of this section mimics the RAM hardware for readability.
 Make sure that the addresses for each of your instructions and data are correct.

 ```
 /*RAM Contents - Machine Code (Fibonacci)*/